gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/widgets-applogic.md

               </g:HTMLPanel>
             </ui:UiBinder>

-     * `Item.java`: For simplicity, we will use this class as the Item POJO
+     * `Item.java`: For simplicity, we will use this class as the item POJO

             package org.gwtproject.tutorial.client;